ppinard/matplotlib-colorbar/README.rst

 0.4
 ^^^

-* Fix bug with matplotlib 3.2
+* Fix bug with matplotlib 3.x
 * Remove support for Python 2 and matplotlib < 3
+* Use pytest-mpl for testing
+* Use black code style

 0.3.6
 ^^^^^